BackupTheBerlios/hjb-svn/trunk/docs/rst/overview/connections-sessions.rst

 * is created by sending a HTTP POST request to the appropriate child URL of a connection URL.

-* can be created transacted or with a specific acknowledgement mode by including these values as parameters in the creating POST request;
-  these default to 'not transacted' with 'auto-acknowledgement'.
+* can be created either 'transacted' or not 'transacted', and with a specific acknowledgement mode by including these values as parameters in the creating POST request; these default to 'not transacted' with 'auto-acknowledgement'.

 * has a URL that it includes its creation index.
-This is the number of other sessions that had been created by the connection prior to it this one.
+This is the number of other sessions that had been created by the connection prior to this one.

 * can be removed, rolled back or committed by sending a HTTP request to the appropriate child URL.